Krdom04/cph-apartments/README.md

 ## Self-reflection <br />
 The project really challenged my understanding of gradient descent and linear regression.
 It taught me extremely valuable lessons, mostly in C, where I wasn't used to this level of independency before, as it had to be built from ground 0 and also because many concepts that I applied, weren't taught in university, at least not to the level of detail that was required to achieve what I wanted.
 The workarounds in C that I needed to use meant an even deeper understanding was needed of the algorithm.
 I am very satisfied with the results, but improvements can definitely be made in future.
 ## Results in Python vs. C <br />
 Even though the same algorithm was used, Python was 50% more accurate and 2500% faster than C, for the uploaded database.
-I couldn't come to any conclusion as of why it might have happened.
+I couldn't come to any conclusion as of why it might have happened. <br/>
+Edit: I realized that the problem for the execution time was that the program was run on an Arduino Nano.
+Now that I run the program on my PC, it became 10x faster than the Python code, having an execution time of 0.006s.
+The accuracy was likely caused because of using float instead of double, which might have caused many roundings.